RakhithJK/libretro-Lakka-LibreELEC-wiki/Compiling-Lakka.md

     $ ls -l Lakka-LibreELEC/projects

-You can now launch *make*, set the PROJECT and ARCH variables to fit your needs:
+You can now launch *make*, set the PROJECT/DEVICE and ARCH variables to fit your needs:

     $ cd Lakka-LibreELEC
-    $ DISTRO=Lakka PROJECT=RPi ARCH=arm make image         # for the Raspberry Pi
+    $ DISTRO=Lakka PROJECT=RPi DEVICE=RPi ARCH=arm make image   # for the Raspberry Pi
-    $ DISTRO=Lakka PROJECT=RPi2 ARCH=arm make image        # for the Raspberry Pi2/ Pi3
+    $ DISTRO=Lakka PROJECT=RPi DEVICE=RPi2 ARCH=arm make image  # for the Raspberry Pi2/ Pi3
-    $ DISTRO=Lakka PROJECT=imx6 ARCH=arm make image        # for the Hummingboard and Cubox-i
     $ DISTRO=Lakka PROJECT=Generic ARCH=x86_64 make image       # for 64 bits PCs
     $ DISTRO=Lakka PROJECT=Generic ARCH=i386 make image         # for 32 bits PCs

 Building Lakka the first time takes a lot of time, you can go grab a coffee or two :)
 If the build fails, make sure you have at least 10 GB of free space and try to figure out which package is missing, install it, and *make* again.

 You will find the result in Lakka-LibreELEC/target:

     $ ls -l target

-The .kernel and .system can be used to upgrade an existing Lakka system.
+The `.kernel` and `.system` files can be used to upgrade an existing Lakka system.
-The .img.gz is the final result, it contains the image that can be flashed to an SD card or a USB pen drive.
+The `.img.gz` file is the final result, it contains the image that can be flashed to an SD card or a USB pen drive.

 Please follow this [tutorial](http://www.lakka.tv/get) to know how to flash Lakka on a drive.